 The park is well maintained and a popular retreat for locals and tourists alike.

-The park area encompasses only one of the former enclosures, thus giving us a good impression of the large scale of the whole castle.
+The park area encompasses only one of the former enclosures, thus giving us a good impression of the massive scale of the whole castle.

 - Address: Ota, Iwatsuki-ku, Saitama-shi, Saitama Map